chadtripod/documentation/Armory-Spinnaker-Quickstart-3.md

 # Armory Spinnaker AWS Quickstart - Step 3
 ## Deploy to EC2 and EKS

-### First, Log-in to your Minnaker instance GUI.
+### First, login to your Minnaker instance GUI.
 You can access it by getting the Public IP address from your AWS Console.

 The Spinnaker AWS Provider natively deploys to